skoona/SknServices/README.md

 to include a user's list of assigned agencies (options) for validation of their access privileges.

 ###If the permission has options, at least one user options must match!
-Along with the role of course.

 ```Ruby